jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 Every payment made in respect of any election expenses of a party, other than a payment that is less than $100, must be vouched by an invoice stating the particulars and by a receipt.

 ### 206I Return of party's election expenses
-(1) Within 50 working days after the day on which the declaration required by section 193(5) is made, a party secretary must file a return of the party's election expenses with the Electoral Commission.
+(1) Within 90 working days after polling day, a party secretary must file a return of the party's election expenses with the Electoral Commission.
 (2) The return must be—
   (a) in the form required by the Electoral Commission; and (b) accompanied by an auditor's report obtained under section 206L.